-- 1. Push the UNLOCK button on the multiremote controller once. - Only the driver's door unlocks tion switch in the LOCK, OFF or ACC position.
+- 1. Push the UNLOCK button on the keyfob once. - Only the driver's door unlocks in the center () position with the ignition key in any position except the ON position.

-- The interior light turns on and the light timer activates for 30 seconds when the switch is in the center () position. - The hazard indicator flashes once if all doors are completely closed with the igni-
+- The hazard indicator flashes once if all doors are completely closed with the ignition key in any position except the ON position. - The interior light turns on and the light timer activates for 30 seconds when the switch is

-All doors will unlock if you keep depressing the button for more than 5 seconds.

-- 2. Keep pushing the UNLOCK button on the multi-remote controller or push the button again within 5 seconds. - All doors unlock - The hazard indicator flashes once if all doors are completely closed. - The interior light will turn on if the ignition switch is in the LOCK, OFF or ACC position. - If the following operations are not carried out within 5 minutes after pressing the UNLOCK button, all doors will lock automatically: - any door is opened, - a key is inserted into the ignition switch and - the key is turned to the ON position.
+- 2. Push the UNLOCK button on the keyfob again within 5 seconds. - All doors unlock - The hazard indicator flashes once if all doors are completely closed.

+If the following operation is not carried out within 5 minutes after pressing the UNLOCK button, all doors will be locked automatically.

+- any door is opened. - the ignition key is turned to the ON position

-The interior light can be turned off without waiting for 30 seconds by inserting the key into the ignition or by locking the doors with the multi-remote controller.
+The interior light can be turned off without waiting for 30 seconds by turning the ignition switch to the ON position or by locking the doors with the keyfob.